brigitteorina/gram/README.md

 cd mithigram
 npm install

-Start the development server:
-npm start

-The application should now be running on http://localhost:3000/.

-Usage
-Once the application is running, you can use it as follows:

 Register or log in to your account.
 View your feed to see posts from other users.